 King of Prussia DWI/DUI Lawyers

-Skilled Lawyers At Rubin, Glickman, Steinberg & Gifford, P.C.
-Go to Battle for Clients Arrested on DWI/DUI Charges in King of Prussia, PA
+Skilled DUI Lawyers in King of Prussia Go to Battle for Clients Arrested on DWI/DUI Charges

 All people make mistakes, and, under Pennsylvania’s strict DWI/DUI laws, it is relatively easy to make the mistake of driving under the influence of alcohol when compared to other types of criminal offenses.
 Despite this, clients should never make the mistake of taking a DWI/DUI charge lightly—DWI/DUI charges are criminal charges that can result in a criminal conviction that will stain your record for years to come.
 Importantly, remember that a conviction will require that you disclose this information on many employment or housing applications, potentially making you a less impressive candidate for future opportunities.

-Alternative Forms of Punishment May Be Available in Your King of Prussia DWI/DUI Case
+Alternative Forms of Punishment May Be Available in Your DWI/DUI Case

 Pennsylvania DWI/DUI laws do not always require a criminal conviction for clients who are found guilty of driving under the influence of alcohol.
 Pennsylvania has developed an accelerated rehabilitation disposition (ARD) program, which is a diversionary program designed to allow first offenders to avoid a formal DWI/DUI conviction in some cases.
 The ARD program will require a period of supervision, much like probation, and typically imposes: